 Communicating Ocean Sciences to Informal Audiences (COSIA) is a National Science Foundation (NSF)-funded project consisting of seven long-term three-way partnerships between the Lawrence Hall of Science (LHS) and an informal science education institution (ISEI) partnered with an institution of higher education (IHE).
-Together, educators from the ISEI (often aquaria) and the IHE prepare and implement a course designed and adapted by the Lawrence Hall of Science.
-This course introduces college students (usually science majors) to inquiry-based pedagogy and learning theory.
+Together, educators from the ISEI (often aquaria) and the IHE develop and implement a course called Communicating Ocean Sciences to Informal Audiences, designed and adapted by the Lawrence Hall of Science.
+This course introduces both undergraduates and graduate students (usually majors from a range of science disciplines) to learning theory and inquiry-based pedagogy, including assessment.
 Together with the ISEI educators, the college students then design and implement activities to teach ocean science concepts to visitors on the ISEI "floor".
-The long-view goal of the COSIA project is to develop ocean science literacy at all levels and to encourage broad public understanding of science and environmental stewardship.
+The long-view goal of the COSIA project is to develop scientists' communication skills to promote ocean science literacy at all levels, thereby encouraging broad public understanding of science and environmental stewardship.

 The COSIA project fits well with the longitudinal commitments of the LHS to ocean science literacy, in terms of curriculum development and professional development.
 For decades, LHS has offered MARE (Marine Activities, Resources, and Education), a whole-school interdisciplinary ocean science immersion program that provides professional development for teachers, curricular materials, and resources for families.
-For nearly five years, LHS has been a keystone of the Center for Ocean Sciences Education Excellence-California (COSEE CA), one of twelve existing COSEE centers funded by the NSF Geoscience Directorate, Division of Ocean Sciences.
+LHS has also been a keystone of the Center for Ocean Sciences Education Excellence-California (COSEE CA), one of twelve existing COSEE centers funded by the NSF Geoscience Directorate, Division of Ocean Sciences.
 The mission of COSEE CA is to, "spark and nurture collaborations among scientists and educators to advance ocean discovery and make known the vital role of the ocean in our lives."

 As a foundational member of COSEE CA and the central organizing agent for COSIA, LHS brings critical assets from its long history of working with universities, K-12 schools and teachers, ISEI visitors, and ISEI educators.
-One such asset is the Communicating Ocean Sciences (COS) course, initially designed by LHS for the COSEE CA initiative, that sends university students into local K-12 schools.
-LHS leveraged its work on the COS course, which previously had been offered to college students working in K-12 schools, to obtain funding from NSF's Informal Science Education (ISE) division to bring COS to informal audiences through COSIA.
+One such asset is the Communicating Ocean Sciences (COS) course, initially designed by LHS for the COSEE (Centers for Ocean Science Excellence in Education) California initiative, that sends university students into local K-12 schools.
+LHS leveraged its work on the COS course, which previously had been offered to college students partnered with K-12 schools, to obtain funding from NSF's Informal Science Education (ISE) division to bring Communicating Ocean Sciences to informal audiences through COSIA.
 For COSIA, LHS adapted and leveraged the course to serve the larger and more varied public audiences of ISEIs such as aquaria.
 This course serves as the foundation and backbone for building the research-based partnerships and collaborations that promote ocean science literacy through COSIA.
-Another asset LHS brings - obvious in the success of MARE and COSEE CA - is its long-standing service as an effective hub for facilitating partnerships and collaborations that are functional, relevant, and end in win-win situations for institutions and individuals.
+Another asset LHS brings-obvious in the success of MARE and COSEE California-is its long-standing service as an effective hub for facilitating partnerships and collaborations that are functional, relevant, and end in mutually beneficial relationships for institutions and individuals.
 COSIA is supporting such partnerships with a particular goal in mind, that is, to expand the audience for ocean science literacy.

-Currently, there are seven COSIA partnerships between ISEIs and IHEs:
+Currently, there are six COSIA partnerships between ISEIs and IHEs:

-- Hampton University and Virginia Aquarium - Oregon State University and Hatfield Marine Science Visitors Center - Rutgers University and Liberty Science Center

-- University of California, Berkeley and Lawrence Hall of Science - University of Southern California and Aquarium of the Pacific - University of California, San Diego (Scripps Institution of Oceanography) and Birch Aquarium - Hawaii Community College and the MELE Program
+- Hampton University and Virginia Aquarium - Oregon State University and Hatfield Marine Science Visitors Center - Rutgers University and Liberty Science Center - University of California, Berkeley and Lawrence Hall of Science - University of Southern California and Aquarium of the Pacific - University of California, San Diego (Scripps Institution of Oceanography) and Birch Aquarium